SwayamWakodikar/Learning/README.md

 Hi!
 I'm Swayam Wakodikar, a passionate developer who loves turning ideas into interactive, user-friendly websites and applications.
 This portfolio is a glimpse of what I do and how I think as a developer.

 <h3>🛠️ Tech Stack</h3>
-Frontend: HTML5, CSS3, JavaScript, TailwindCSS, React (if used)
+Frontend: HTML5, CSS3, JavaScript

 Animations: CSS Transitions, Keyframes, Hover Effects

-Tools: VS Code, Git & GitHub, Figma (if used for design)
+Tools: VS Code, Git & GitHub

 Hosting: GitHub Pages